'I Never Had A Plan B': Henry Winkler On His Career, From The Fonz To 'Barry'

 On doing commercials early in his career

 Sanka coffee, which was a decaffeinated coffee.
 American Airlines.
 H&R Block taxes.
-Gleam toothpaste, which is the whitening toothpaste.
+Gleem toothpaste, which is the whitening toothpaste.
 At the time, I had really nice teeth.
 Like that, and on and on, I got great at getting commercials and I didn't have to do another job to make ends meet.
 I made my living and I could do plays for free at the Manhattan Theatre Club at night. ...

 Everybody I went to Yale with said, "I don't know how you can do commercials; we are trained for theater."
 Except that the money I made from commercials allowed me to go to California for a month and be able to survive, and within two weeks I got Happy Days.